bharat-101/NewDay/README.md

 # NewDay
-This extension will give you new word every day i.e. Word of the Day to increase your knowledge.

 Chrome Extension for the new day.

 This extension will give you new word every day i.e. Word of the Day to increase your knowledge.